 What do you like most about your research?

 I like that I can see the immediate impact of the research.
-On a daily basis my colleagues and I get the opportunity to work with people who are implementing our research and the tools that we’re developing.
-We work together from the beginning to understand the problem, come up with potential solutions, and then do the research to help reach a solution.
+My colleagues and I get the opportunity to work with people daily who are implementing our research and the tools that we’re developing.
+We work together as researchers with our stakeholders from the beginning to understand the problem, come up with potential solutions, and to conduct the research to help reach a solution.

 When did you first know you wanted to be a scientist?